Keyboard shortcuts

 State Management

 Perry uses reactive state to automatically update the UI when data changes.
+Every snippet below is excerpted from docs/examples/ui/state/snippets.ts — CI compiles and runs it on every PR.

 Creating State

-const count = State(0); // number state
+const counter = State(0) // number state

-const name = State("Perry"); // string state
+const username = State("Perry") // string state

-const items = State<string[]>([]); // array state
+const items = State<string[]>([]) // array state

 State(initialValue) creates a reactive state container.